How to ask your manager or boss about a 401(k) for your company

 If your manager or leadership team expresses interest in your idea about a 401(k) plan or the suggestion to add an employer match, offer to research what options exist:

-• Conduct research on your own by talking with other small businesses to see what 401(k) providers they use; then schedule time to meet with those providers
+• Conduct research on your own by talking with other small businesses to find out what 401(k) providers they use; then, schedule a time to meet with those providers.

-At slightly larger companies, there’s often a 401(k) or employee benefits committee that does vendor research and regularly evaluates offerings on behalf of all employees so that these decisions aren’t exclusively made by HR .
-You’ll want to look for a 401(k) provider that makes administration easy and affordable for small to medium-size businesses.
-As this investment review site explains, it’s also important to find a company like Human Interest that is transparent about their fee structure.
+At slightly larger companies, there’s often an employee benefits committee that does vendor research and regularly evaluates offerings on behalf of all employees.
+You’ll want to look for a 401(k) provider that makes administration easy and affordable for small to medium-sized businesses.

-Finally, kudos to you for initiating these discussions.
 Planning and saving for your retirement is something to start doing sooner rather than later.
-Part of driving a business forward includes meeting employees needs and incentivizing them to deliver results.
-And often, you can help them understand how offering a retirement savings plan is a powerful tool.
-If you want to set up or switch to an a 401(k) that’s great for employees and employers, let your company know about Human Interest.
+It's important to help your employer understand how a retirement savings plan can be a powerful tool to not only incentivize employees to be more productive but also drive the business forward.
+If you want to set up or switch to a 401(k) that’s great for employees and employers, let your company know about Human Interest.

 We believe that everyone deserves access to a secure financial future, which is why we make it easy to provide a 401(k) to your employees.
 Human Interest offers a low-cost 401(k) with automated administration, built-in investment education, and integration with leading payroll providers.